THE KINSEEKERS GENEALOGICAL SOCIETY OF

 B. A notice of any proposed change in the By-Laws shall be provided to all members in advance of the meeting at which the change is to be voted upon (this may be waived at the Annual Member Business Meeting).

-C. Amendments to the By-Laws must be approved by a majority of the mPlease embers present and voting.
+C. Amendments to the By-Laws must be approved by a majority of the voting members present.

 The rules contained in Robert’s Rules of Order Newly Revised shall govern the Society in all cases not covered by these By-Laws.